-Howard Shelanski received his J.D. from the University of California at Berkeley in 1992 and his Ph.D. in economics from Berkeley in 1993.
+Howard Shelanski earned his B.A. from Haverford College and received his J.D. and Ph.D. in economics from the University of California at Berkeley.
 After graduating from law school he clerked for Judge Stephen F. Williams of the U.S. Court of Appeals for the D.C.
 Circuit, Judge Louis H. Pollak of the U.S. District Court in Philadelphia, and Justice Antonin Scalia of the United States Supreme Court.
-Professor Shelanski practiced law with the Washington, D.C. firm of Kellogg Huber Hansen Todd & Evans before joining the Berkeley faculty in 1997, where he remained until coming to Georgetown in 2011.
+After practicing law in Washington, D.C., Professor Shelanski joined the Berkeley faculty in 1997, where he remained until coming to Georgetown in 2011.

-Professor Shelanski has taken leave from teaching to work in government on several occasions.
-Since July 2012, he has been on leave from Georgetown to serve as Director of the Bureau of Economics at the Federal Trade Commission, where he previously served as Deputy Director from 2009-2011.
-From 1999-2000 he was Chief Economist of the Federal Communications Commission and from 1998-1999 he served as a Senior Economist for the President’s Council of Economic Advisers at the White House.
+Professor Shelanski has held several positions in the federal government.
+From 2013 to 2017, he served as Administrator of the White House Office of Information and Regulatory Affairs (OIRA).
+Before President Obama nominated him to OIRA, Professor Shelanski was Director of the Bureau of Economics at the Federal Trade Commission from 2012 to 2013, where he had previously been Deputy Director from 2009 to 2011.
+Earlier in his career, he was Chief Economist of the Federal Communications Commission (1999-2000) and a Senior Economist for the President’s Council of Economic Advisers at the White House (1998-1999).

-Professor Shelanski’s teaching and research focus on antitrust, regulation, and telecommunications policy.
-In 2004, he received Berkeley Law’s Rutter Award for Teaching Distinction.
-A selection of his recent scholarship can be found by clicking the scholarship and publications link on this page.
+Professor Shelanski’s teaching and research focus on antitrust and regulation.
+In addition to numerous articles, he has co-authored leading casebooks, treatises and edited volumes in both antitrust and telecommunications law.
+A selection of Professor Shelanski’s scholarship can be found by clicking the scholarship and publications link on this page.

 Contributions to Law Reviews and Other Scholarly Journals

 Book Chapters & Collected Works